eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

    streamlit run ev_analysis_streamlit.py
    ```

-f) **Access the dashboard**
+**f) Access the dashboard**

    After running the command, the Streamlit dashboard will automatically open in your browser on `http://localhost:8501`.
-Or, a local URL will be provided in the terminal.
+Otherwise, a local URL will be provided in the terminal.
 Open that link in your browser to view and interact with the dashboard.

 </details>